-The Orlando Magic's Nick Anderson went to the foul line twice in the last 10.6 seconds of regulation time and missed four consecutive free throws, any one of which could have iced the win.
-With the door left open, Smith capped the night of his career with his seventh 3-pointer of the game that was then a Finals record.
+The Orlando Magic’s Nick Anderson went to the foul line twice in the last 10.6 seconds of regulation time and missed four consecutive free throws, any one of which could have iced the win.
+With the door left open, Smith capped the night of his career with his seventh 3-pointer of the game — then a Finals record.

-The "Clutch City" Rockets would deliver in again in OT when Clyde Drexler's missed finger roll was tipped in off the glass by Hakeem Olajuwon with 0.3 seconds left to give the Rockets a 120-118 win.
-It began Houston's march to a 4-0 series sweep and their second consecutive championship.
-Olajuwon thoroughly outplayed a young Shaquille O'Neal to be named Finals MVP for the second year in a row.
+The “Clutch City” Rockets delivered again in OT when Clyde Drexler’s missed finger roll was tipped in off the glass by Hakeem Olajuwon with 0.3 seconds left to give the Rockets a 120-118 win.
+It began Houston’s march to a 4-0 series sweep and their second consecutive championship.
+Olajuwon thoroughly outplayed a young Shaquille O’Neal to be named Finals MVP for the second year in a row.

 * * *